vtunka/kojak/README.md

 Installation Instructions
 ------------------------

+1   Checkout the contents of the Kojak git repository to a suitable directory on the Virtual Appliance Server.
-1. Check and modify install.sh and kojak_ks.cfg to suit your particular environment.
+2. Check and modify install.sh and kojak_ks.cfg under the kojak directroy to suit your particular environment.
-2. Execute install.sh to create the Kojak virtual appliance.
+3. Execute install.sh to create the Kojak virtual appliance.
 The script requires root privileges to run.
-3. Login and execute the post_install.sh script under /root to complete the configuration.
+4. Point your browser to 192.168.122.2 and check the states of the tasks.
+Wait for any outstanding tasks to be completed.

 Configuration Notes
 -------------------